owenthewizard/i3lockr/README.md

 Changes are documented in the [Changelog](CHANGELOG.md).

-See the [tags on this repository](https://github.com/owenthewizard/i3lockr/tags) for available releases.
+See the [tags](https://github.com/owenthewizard/i3lockr/tags) for available releases.

 ## Authors